istio/istio.io/content/docs/concepts/traffic-management/index.md

 You specify the path for traffic with routing rules, and then you use [destination rules](/docs/reference/config/networking/v1alpha3/destination-rule/) to configure the set of policies that Envoy proxies apply to a request at a specific destination.

 Destination rules are applied after the routing rules are evaluated.

-Configurations you set in destination rules apply to traffic that you route through your platform's basic connectivity.
+Therefore, destination rules are matched against the destination in the routing rules, not the host of the virtual service itself.
 You can use wildcard prefixes in a destination rule to specify a single rule for multiple services.

 You can use destination rules to specify service subsets, that is, to group all